-This was fifth time for DrupalCamp London.
-It was held from 3rd of March to 5th of March.
+This was the fifth time for DrupalCamp London.
+It was held from the 3rd of March to the 5th of March.
 The venue was the same as usual: City, University of London.
 Supported by Wunder, I was sent out to volunteer and help make this event run smoother.

 The event consisted of CxO day on Friday and community days on Saturday & Sunday.

 There were six of us from Wunder participating: